Can you Get Herpes from a Hot Tub? 5 Myths and Facts About

 One of the most common ways of getting Herpes from a hot tub is through sexual contact with someone who has Herpes.
 This can happen if you have oral, vaginal, or anal sex with someone with an active outbreak or asymptomatic shedding of HSV.

 Asymptomatic shedding means the virus can be present on the skin without causing any visible symptoms, but it can still be contagious.
-Therefore, it is important to use condoms or dental dams whenever you have sex with someone with Herpes or whose status you do not know.
+Therefore, it is essential to use condoms or dental dams whenever you have sex with someone with Herpes or whose status you do not know.

 Fact 2: Herpes can be transmitted through oral contact